Frustrated when you baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 - Do something you needed to do around the house.

-Lullabies are good, and when you’re starting to get frustrated, repetitive songs are even better.
-These nursery rhymes are easy to sing over and over again so that you can push your mind away from the frustration and detach from that anger flaring up.
+Repetitive songs work well and are easy to sing over and over again.
+You can push your mind away from the frustration and detach from that anger flaring up.

 Some repetitive songs include: